NCCA/Lectures/MScIntro/slides.md

 - My name is Jon Macey I'm the programme Leader
 - I will also be your Academic Advisor (more Later)
-- You will be bombarded with information today.
+- You will be bombarded with information today but don't worry we will repeat it all over the next few weeks.

+--

+## Course Outline